 The Board of Directors is asking for your proxy.
 By giving the Board your proxy, your shares will be voted at the Annual Meeting in the manner you direct.
-If you do not specify how you wish to vote your shares, your shares will be voted "FOR" the election of each of the Director nominees, "FOR" the approval of the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, and "FOR" the proposal to approve the compensation paid to the Company's named executive officers.
+If you do not specify how you wish to vote your shares, your shares will be voted "FOR" the election of each of the Director nominees, "FOR" the approval of the ratification of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm, "FOR" the proposal to approve the compensation paid to the Company's named executive officers, and for holding the stockholders vote on the compensation of the named executive officers (a Say-on-Pay vote) every year.
 The proxyholders will vote shares according to their discretion on any other matter properly brought before the Annual Meeting.